-The business ended the year with \$8.7 million in cash with zero debt.
-Combined with our significantly reduced cost base, this sets the business up well for FY18.
+The business ended the year with \$9.9 million in cash with zero debt, which represents net cash flows of +\$1.2 million.
+These reserves, combined with a now profitable model, has set the business up well for growth in FY19 and beyond.